 The goal of naturopathic medicine is to treat the whole person -- that means mind, body, and spirit.
 It also aims to heal the root causes of an illness -- not just stop the symptoms.

 A naturopathic doctor may spend 1 to 2 hours examining you.
-He’ll ask questions about your health history, stress levels, and lifestyle habits.
-He may order lab tests.
+They’ll ask questions about your health history, stress levels, and lifestyle habits.
+They may order lab tests.

-Afterwards, he’ll discuss your personal health plan.
+Afterwards, they will typically discuss your personal health plan.
 Naturopathic medicine focuses on education and prevention, so your doctor may give you diet, exercise, or stress management tips.
-He might use complementary medicine -- like homeopathy, herbal medicine, and acupuncture -- in addition to naturopathic treatments.
-He may also use touch, such as massage and pressure, to create balance in your body.
+They might use complementary medicine -- like homeopathy, herbal medicine, and acupuncture -- in addition to naturopathic treatments.
+They may also use touch, such as massage and pressure, to create balance in your body.
 This is called naturopathic manipulative therapy.

 Who Practices It?

 You can find people who support naturopathic medicine in hospitals, clinics, community centers, and private offices.
 They fall into three groups, and they all have different educations and backgrounds:

 - Naturopathic physicians: These are also called naturopathic doctors (ND) or doctors of naturopathic medicine (NMD).
 They usually attend an accredited four-year, graduate-level school.
 There they study basic sciences similar to those studied in conventional medical school.
 They also study nutrition, psychology, and complementary therapies such as herbal medicine and homeopathy.
 Some states and territories require naturopathic doctors to become licensed.
 That means they have to pass an exam to practice and take continuing education classes.

 - Traditional naturopaths: These practitioners don’t attend an accredited naturopathic medical school or receive a license.
 Their education varies widely.